SwannJulien/SwannJulien/README.md

 💼 I’m looking for a 3 months internship to put my skills into practice as a front-end developer.

-👨‍🎓 During the first year of my studies I learned:
+👨‍🎓 Things I learned during my first year of studies:
 1. Object Oriented Programming with Java
 2. Java Database Connectivity and Swing
 3. Oracle SQL: DDL, DML, DCL